 I studied over ten vintage snowboarding magazines from the 1980s to early 2000s to gain authentic insight into the culture and aesthetic of the sport.
 This research, along with additional analysis outlined below, helped shape the visual direction of the project.

 To reflect snowboarding’s spirit, I explored multiple watercolor techniques that emphasize freedom and movement.
 I allowed colors to flow freely to create an expressive language, mirroring the energy and spontaneity of snowboarding.
-These washes would later be used to create the overall composition on the board.
+Then I used the washes to create the overall composition of the board.

 DESIGN EXPLORATION